Flamendrin/idml-translator/README.md

 The app can also show the remaining credit for your OpenAI API key via the ``/credit`` endpoint which the front-end displays under the model selector.
+If the API key is missing or the credit endpoint cannot be reached the page will show ``Zbývající kredit není dostupný`` instead.

 When IDML files and target languages are selected the page now displays an estimate of the number of tokens that will be sent to the OpenAI API along with